-Started by the Regional Business Council, St. Louis Regional Chamber of Commerce and Civic Progress and led by Lee Broughton of the Broughton Brand Company, #STLMade is “a celebration of a region that insists on moving forward by bringing people and ideas together in bold ways that makes this a place where you can start something, you can get the support to stand out, and you can stay and make St. Louis yours.”
+Started by the Regional Business Council, Greater St. Louis, Inc. (formerly St. Louis Regional Chamber of Commerce) and Civic Progress and led by Lee Broughton of the Broughton Brand Company, #STLMade is “a celebration of a region that insists on moving forward by bringing people and ideas together in bold ways that makes this a place where you can start something, you can get the support to stand out, and you can stay and make St. Louis yours.”

 Telling Our Region’s Story